 Due to Covid-19, activities of the affinity networks at Prudential in 2020 were limited, although some key events did take place.
-Across various locations, Prudential Corporation Asia's PruPride network once again hosted a Pink Day in October, with active participation in Hong Kong, Vietnam, Taiwan, Cambodia and Thailand, A women's network event with a virtual panel session in September, attended by 185 colleagues on the topic 'Leaders make change happen', was hosted by Group Human Resources Director Jolene Chen and Non-executive Director Alice Schroeder.
+Across various locations, Prudential Corporation Asia's PruPride network once again hosted a Pink Day in October, with active participation in Hong Kong, Vietnam, Taiwan, Cambodia and Thailand.
+A women's network event with a virtual panel session in September, attended by 185 colleagues on the topic 'Leaders make change happen', was hosted by Group Human Resources Director Jolene Chen and Non-executive Director Alice Schroeder.
 Our new Board Chair, Shriti Vadera, hosted an in-person networking event in November with Eastspring colleagues in Singapore.
 Jackson's business resource and affinity groups (BRAGs), each supported by one or more executive sponsors, continued their activities through the year: Pride (LGBT+); VIBE (Vision in Black Excellence); Jackson Young Professionals; Empower (women's network); Enable (for disabled people); and Associates-in-motion (for pre-retirees).
 A focus for 2021 is to enhance our governance procedures and structures for affinity networks to support them through a global engagement programme to enhance employee engagement globally, regionally and locally.

-Racial justice - Jackson's response to the killing of George Floyd broadly impacted society, including the business community and Jackson directly.
+Racial justice - Jackson's response to the killing of George Floyd In the aftermath of the killing of George Floyd in late May, the US experienced protests that raised awareness and heightened discussion of issues related to racial bias, structural racism and social justice.
+The ramifications of these events have broadly impacted society, including the business community and Jackson directly.
 Jackson's leadership has actively engaged with associates on these issues and continues to engage on this issue.